California Suite (film): Production

 The film was shot on location in April 1978, at The Beverly Hills Hotel, the Dorothy Chandler Pavilion at the Los Angeles Music Center, Warner Bros.
-Studios Burbank, and along Rodeo Drive.
-The arrival of Diana and Sidney at the Academy Awards was shot at the actual 50th Academy Awards, where in real life, Michael Caine and Maggie Smith were the presenters of the Best Supporting Actor award.
+Studios Burbank and along Rodeo Drive.
+The arrival of Diana Barrie (Maggie Smith) and Sidney Cochran (Michael Caine) at the Academy Awards was shot at the actual 50th Academy Awards, where in real life, Michael Caine and Maggie Smith were the presenters of the Best Supporting Actor award.
 The California-themed paintings seen in the opening credits are by pop artist David Hockney.

 Reception

 The New York Times placed the film on its Best 1000 Movies Ever list.

-Film critic Vincent Canby called California Suite "the most agreeably realised Simon film in years", and added, "Here is Mr. Simon in top form, under the direction of Herbert Ross, one of the few directors...who can cope with the particular demands of material that simultaneously means to be touching and so nonstop clever one sometimes wants to gag him.
+Film critic Vincent Canby called California Suite "the most agreeably realized Simon film in years", and added, "Here is Mr. Simon in top form, under the direction of Herbert Ross, one of the few directors...who can cope with the particular demands of material that simultaneously means to be touching and so nonstop clever one sometimes wants to gag him.
 It all works in California Suite, not only because the material is superior Simon, but also because the writer and the director have assembled a dream cast."

 Variety observed, "Neil Simon and Herbert Ross have gambled in radically altering the successful format of California Suite as it appeared on stage.
 Instead of four separate playlets, there is now one semi-cohesive narrative revolving around visitors to the Beverly Hills Hotel...The technique is less than successful, veering from poignant emotionalism to broad slapstick in sudden shifts."

 David Pirie from Time Out described the film as a "quick and varied comedy, highly suited to Neil Simon's machine-gun gag-writing", and added, "Fonda provides the film with its centre, giving another performance of unnerving sureness.
 Also on the credit side is a bedroom farce of epic proportions from Matthau and May.
 The other vignettes are a bit glum."

 Melvin Frankel from Gay Community News wrote that "on the surface of it, Neil Simon seems to be adventurous, this time, expanding his art, to the point of including a somewhat unusual portrait of a gay man; but the film gets stranded midway between hard social commentary and the aim to please those he's criticizing."

 In his annual movie guide, Leonard Maltin gave the film three stars out of four, and described it as a "pleasant time-filler, with a nice jazz score by Claude Bolling".
-He also felt that "gently bickering" Smith and Caine came off best, while "unfunnily combative" Pryor and Cosby came off worst.
+He also felt that "gently bickering" Smith and Caine came off best, while "unfunnily combative" Richard Pryor and Bill Cosby came off worst.